Awwwesome-MiniSQL/Awwwesome-MiniSQL/README.md

 ### MiniSQL
-This MiniSQL project is maintained by xjiajiahao, chenyuan and Zhang Yangguang.
+This MiniSQL project is maintained by xjiajiahao, chenyuan and Yangguang.Zhang.